-(4) Strabo, XIV. v.
+(1) Strabo, XIV. v.
 570.

-(5) &quot;Our ancestors feared always the spirit of slavery, even in the case where, born in the field and under the roof of his master, the slave learned to love him from his birth.
-But since we count ours by nations, each of which has its manners and gods, or perhaps has no gods, this vile and confused assemblage will never be kept under but by fear."
+(2) "Our ancestors feared always the spirit of slavery, even in the case where, born in the field and under the roof of his master, the slave learnt to love him from his birth.
+But since we count ours by nations, each of which has its manners and gods, or perhaps has no gods, no, this vile and confused assemblage will never be kept under but by fear."
 (Tacitus, Annales, XIV.
 44.)

-(\) In 442, the Censor Appius Claudius Cæcus causes the freedmen to be inscribed in all the tribes, and allows their sons the entrance to the Senate.
+() In 442, the censor Appius Claudius Cæcus causes the freedmen to be inserihed in all the tribes, and allows their sons the entrance to the Senate.
 (Diodorus Siculus, XX.
-36.)-In 450 the Censor Q. Fabius Rullianus (Maximus) confines them to the four urban tribes (Titus Livius, IX.
-46); towards 530, other censors opened again all the tribes to them; in 534, the Censors L. Æmilius Papus and C. Flaminius re-established the order of 450 (Titus Livius, Epitome, XX.); an exception is made in favor of those who have a son of the age of more than five years, or who possesses lands of the value of more than 30,000 sestercii (XLV.
-15); in 585, the Censor Tiberius Sempronius Gracchus expels them from the rustic tribes, where they had been again introduced, and unites them in one sole urban tribe, the Esquiline.
+36.)-In 450 the censor Q. Fabius Rullianus (Maximus) confines them to the four urban tribes (Titus Livius, IX.
+46); towards 530, other censors opened again all the tribes to them; in 534, the censors L. Æmilius Papus and C. Flaminius re-established the order of 450 (Titus Livius, Epitome, XX.); an exception is made in favour of those who have a son of the age of more than five years, or who possess lands of the value of more than 30,000 sestertii (XLV.
+15); in 585, the censor Tiberius Sempronius Gracchus expels them from the rustic tribes, where they had been again introduced, and unites them in one sole urban tribe, the Esquiline.
 (Titus Livius, XLV.
 15.-Cicero, De Oratore, I. ix.
-38.)-(639).
+38.)-(639.)
 "The Æmilian law permits freedmen to vote in the four urban tribes."
-(Aurelius Victor, Illustrious Men, 72.)
+(Aurclius Victor, Illustrious Men, 72.)

-tribes, they had, with the proletaries, augmented that part of the population of Rome for which the conqueror of Carthage and Numantia often showed a veritable disdain.
-"Silence!" he shouted, one day, "you whom Italy does not acknowledge for her children;" and, as the noise still continued, he proceeded, "Those whom I caused to be brought here in chains will not frighten me because to-day their bonds have been broken."
+of Rome for which the conqueror of Carthage and Numantia often showed a veritable disdain: "Silence!" he shouted one day, "you whom Italy does not acknowledge for her children;" and as the noise still continued, he proceeded, "Those whom I caused to be brought here in chains will not frighten me because to day their bonds have been broken."
 (1) When the people of the town assembled in the Forum without the presence of the rural tribes, which were more independent, they were open to all seductions, and to the most powerful of these-the money of the candidates and the distributions of wheat at a reduced price.
 They were also influenced by the mob of those deprived of political rights, when, crowding the public place, as at the English hustings, they sought, by their cries and gestures, to act on the minds of the citizens.

-On another hand, proud of the deeds of their ancestors, the principal families, in possession of the soil and of the power, desired to preserve this double advantage without being obliged to show themselves worthy of it; they seemed to disdain the severe education which had made them capable of filling all offices,(2) so that it might be said there existed then at Rome an aristocracy without nobility, and a democracy without people.
+On another hand, proud of the deeds of their ancestors, the principal families, in possession of the soil and of the power, desired to preserve this double advantage without being obliged to show themselves worthy of it; they seemed to disdain the severe education which had made them capable of filling all offices, $(^2)$ so that it might be said that there existed then at Rome an aristocracy without nobility, and a democracy without people.